Case study · Live proof

 Week 3 — Entity building

-We added sameAs URLs to Instagram, Facebook, and major UK listings, published an llms.txt at the site root summarising the business and linking priority pages, and audited NAP consistency (name, address, phone) so the schema, visible HTML, and footer matched character-for-character where possible.
+Added sameAs URLs to Instagram, Facebook, and major UK listings.
+Published an llms.txt at the site root.
+Audited NAP consistency so schema, visible HTML, and footer matched exactly.

 Week 4 — Citation building

-We completed profiles on Yell, Yelp UK, and TripAdvisor, and fully optimised Google Business Profile: correct primary category, service areas, attributes (halal, family-friendly), and 10+ high-quality photos.
-The goal was not “more links” in an SEO-spam sense — it was consistent corroboration that Perplexity and others could cross-check.
+Completed profiles on Yell, Yelp UK, and TripAdvisor.
+Fully optimised Google Business Profile: correct primary category, halal and family-friendly attributes, 10+ high-quality photos.
+Consistent corroboration that Perplexity and ChatGPT could cross-check.

 The results

-The single highest-impact change was moving from vague LocalBusiness JSON-LD to a specific Restaurant schema with real AggregateRating and press links — worth about 12 points on our internal model before any off-site work compounded.
+The single highest-impact change was moving from vague LocalBusiness JSON-LD to a specific Restaurant schema with real AggregateRating and press links — worth about 12 points on the score before any off-site work compounded.

 What this means for your business